If you are looking for the best things to do in Altea, Spain, then this post is for you!

 Where to Stay in Altea

-We did not stay in Altea but in Alicante.
+We – a friend of mine and me – did not stay in Altea but in Alicante.
 However, personally, I would have loved to stay in Altea in hindsight.
 Watching the sunrise in the mornings must be great – also you are close to other places in Costa Blanca – like Benidorm, Alicante or Valencia.

 ➡️ If you are looking for a luxury hotel in Altea, then check out SH Villa Gadea.
 It is a luxury accommodation close to the town center.
 The views look great, and the overall ratings make it look like a great place to stay near/in Altea.